Apress/beginning-cpp23/README.md

 Except where errors are made on purpose (see book), all source code is valid C++23.
 See https://en.cppreference.com/w/cpp/compiler_support/23 for an overview the compiler support for C++23.
-Our [Workarounds](workarounds) section may assist you in working around any missing features.
+Our [./Workarounds](workarounds) section may assist you in working around any missing features.

 ## Contributions